MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/get-started.md

 ## <a name="need-help"></a>Need Help?
 For troubleshooting tips, see [Handling Service Errors and Exceptions](handle-service-errors-exceptions.md).

-To get help with issues that you cannot resolve, consider posting in the [API Developer Forum](https://social.msdn.microsoft.com/forums/en-us/home?forum=BingAds) where an active Microsoft Advertising product team or community member will try and help.
-If you do not find timely information via the developer forum, or if the investigation involves sensitive account or personal details, please contact [Microsoft Advertising Support](https://about.ads.microsoft.com/en-us/microsoft-advertising-support).
+The [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/topics/advertising-api.html) forum is available for the developer community to ask and answer questions about the Bing Ads APIs and Microsoft Advertising Scripts.
+Microsoft monitors the forums and replies to questions that the community has not yet answered.
+To make sure that we see your question, tag it with 'advertising-api'.

+If the investigation involves sensitive account or personal details, or if you are not finding the information you need to solve your problem via [Microsoft Q&A](https://docs.microsoft.com/en-us/answers/topics/advertising-api.html), please contact [Microsoft Advertising Support](https://about.ads.microsoft.com/en-us/microsoft-advertising-support).
+To resolve the issue efficiently, please provide support with the details requested in [Engaging Support](handle-service-errors-exceptions.md#contact-support).

 ## See Also
 [Bing Ads API Technical Guides](technical-guides.md)